Ellsworth Vines: Abilities

 In 1975, Budge ranked his top five players of all-time and rated Vines number one.
 He also said Vines had the best serve.
+Budge stated that "[Vines] was the best hitter of a tennis ball I’ve ever seen.
+He hit the ball harder and better and closer to the line than anybody.
+When he was on, no one could beat him.”

 In 1983, Fred Perry ranked the greatest male players of all time and put them in to two categories, before World War 2 and after.
 Perry's pre-WWII nominees all below Tilden and excluding himself "Budge, Cochet, Ellsworth Vines 'so powerful!', Gottfried von Cramm, Jack Crawford, Jari Sato, Jean Borotra, Bunny Austin, Roderick Menzel, Baron Umberto de Morpurgo".

 In the opinion of Jack Kramer, Vines was, along with Don Budge, one of the two greatest players who ever lived.
 Budge was consistently the best, according to Kramer's 1979 autobiography, but, at the very top of his game, Vines was unbeatable by anyone:

+In 1990, Kramer opined that "Nobody ever served better.”
+Kramer's summation of Vines' stature in the game was “He was the best.”

+Perry, who never beat Vines as an amateur, said Vines’ serve was one of the greatest weapons in the history of tennis.
+“He had the greatest serve I have ever seen anywhere by anybody,” Perry said.
+“In one of our pro exhibitions, in 1937, I believe, he had one clocked 118 m.p.h. from hitting to the landing.
+Nowadays, they use the radar gun to tell you the speed when it leaves the racket."

+In 1935, another measuring device was used in Philadelphia to measure Vines' service speed, recording speeds averaging 130 mph for ten serves.

 Tall and thin, Vines possessed a game with no noticeable weaknesses, except, according to Kramer, because of his great natural athletic ability, laziness.
 He was particularly known for his powerful forehand and his very fast serve, both of which he generally hit absolutely flat with no spin.
 Although he could play the serve-and-volley game, he generally played an all-court game, preferring to hit winners from the baseline.
 Playing in the white flannel trousers that were standard dress for the time, he greatly impressed the youthful Kramer in a 1935 match in Southern California: